Simpel114/Sol-False-Color-Maps/README.md

 # Sol-False-Color-Maps
-This add-ons replace unnatural colors for the planets and moons
+This add-ons replace false colors for the planets and moons

  **This includes:**